lgtm-migrator/CuteHMI/README.md

 2. Open `CuteHMI.qbs` file with QtCreator and simply build it.

-3. All extensions dependent on external libraries will be disabled, if these libraries could not be found.
+3. If external libraries for extensions cannot be found, they will be disabled.
 To make the process of finding the libraries and installing them under Windows easier, a set of Makefiles is provided, which allows the libraries to be build from sources.
 Check out [external](external/) libraries for more details.
 Each extension may